Painless Stochastic Gradient: Interpolation, Line-Search, and Convergence Rates: Practical Considerations

 \subsection{Acceleration}

 In practice, augmenting stochastic methods with some form of momentum or acceleration~\cite{polyak1964some,nesterov2007gradient} often results in faster convergence~\cite{sutskever2013importance}.
 Related work in this context includes algorithms specifically designed to achieve an accelerated rate of convergence in the stochastic setting~\cite{allen2017katyusha,lin2015universal,frostig2015regularizing}.
-Unlike these works, we propose simple ways of using either Polyak~\cite{polyak1964some} or Nesterov~\cite{nesterov2007gradient} acceleration with the proposed line-search techniques.
-In both cases, similar to adaptive methods using momentum~\cite{sutskever2013importance}, we use SGD with Armijo line-search to determine $\etak$ and then use it directly within the acceleration scheme.
+Unlike these works, our experiments considered simple ways of using either Polyak~\cite{polyak1964some} or Nesterov~\cite{nesterov2007gradient} acceleration with the proposed line-search techniques.\footnote{Similar methods have also been explored empirically in prior work~\cite{tseng1998incremental,truong2018backtracking}.} In both cases, similar to adaptive methods using momentum~\cite{sutskever2013importance}, we use SGD with Armijo line-search to determine $\etak$ and then use it directly within the acceleration scheme.
 When using Polyak momentum, the effective update can be given as: $\xkk = \xk - \etak \gradk{\xk} + \alpha (\xk - \x_{k-1})$, where $\alpha$ is the momentum factor.
 This update rule has been used with a constant step-size and proven to obtain linear convergence rates on the \emph{generalization error} for quadratic functions under an interpolation condition~\cite{loizou2017momentum, loizou2017linearly}.
 For Nesterov acceleration, we use the variant for the convex case~\cite{nesterov2007gradient} (which has no additional hyper-parameters) with our line-search.
 The pseudo-code for using these methods with the Armijo line-search is given in Appendix~\ref{app:algorithms}.